About the project

 - Can seepage from the storage compartments and fluid saturation be identified by seismic imaging?

-The COTEC project was granted financing from the Norwegian Research Council (grant number 295061).
+The COTEC-project was granted financing from the Norwegian Research Council in the CLIMIT-porgramme.
 This project is also linked to other ongoing research activity in Norway and the USA, and there is a close association toward other Norwegian and US-based federal and private funds.
+The NFR grant/project number is 295061.

-The COTEC project timeframe is from from May 2019, with 4 years duration, ending in 2023.
+The project timeframe is from from May 2019, with 4 years duration, ending in 2023.

 - Department of Geosciences, University of Oslo, Norway